dilshadurrahman58/ImageNav/ImageNavV2/README.md

 # ImageNav
-This is a small web tool for navigating images and collecting data
+This is a web tool for navigating annotated charts and coding annotations

 Steps to run ImageNav: